PhillipNordwall/curriculum/source/mission.rst

 From front page:
 ----------------

-DevOps BootCamp is an OSU Open Source Lab and OSU Linux Users Group program aimed at boosting our impact and outreach while shrinking the skills gap for OSU students interested in DevOps.
+WWU DevOps BootCamp is an adaptation of an OSU Open Source Lab and OSU Linux Users Group program that aims to boost our impact and outreach while shrinking the skills gap for OSU students interested in DevOps.

 From FAQ:
 ---------

-DevOps BootCamp will provide continuity and comprehensive open source education that’s outside the scope of regular LUG meetings.
+DevOps BootCamp will provide continuity and comprehensive open source education that’s outside the WWU Computer Science curriculum..

 "The Deal"
 ----------